How to Scrape Zillow Real Estate Property Data in Python

 Bypass Zillow Scraping Blocking

 Creating a Zillow data scraper doesn't seem to be complicated.
 However, scraping blocking will get in our way, such as in CAPTCHAS or IP address blocking.
-To get around this, we'll use the ScrapFly API, a web scraping API that allows for scraping Zillow at scale by providing:
+This is where Scrapfly can lend a hand!

 # standard web scraping code